 What Is Thrust?
 A Complete Technology and Engineering Guide

 The term thrust appears in many fields, including aerospace engineering, mechanical systems, transportation, and even health and fitness discussions.
-Although the meaning can vary depending on the context, generally refers to a force that pushes an object in a specific direction.
+Although the meaning can vary depending on the context, it generally refers to a force that pushes an object in a specific direction.

 What Is Thrust?

-is a force that moves an object forward by pushing it in the opposite direction.
+Thrust is a force that moves an object forward by pushing it in the opposite direction.

 For every action, there is an equal and opposite reaction.